Level 2 Data: Parent Reference Data Format

 - Business register information (if applicable): Identification of the register and registry number for the parent entity.

-During an initial phase, the reference data reported by a child entity for its direct and ultimate parents will not be published
+During an initial phase, the reference data reported by a child entity for its direct and ultimate parents without an LEI will not be published.

 - “There would be no other verification of the parent metadata than the documents already used to establish the relationship, to avoid excessive costs to the Global LEI System compared to the situation where the parent LEI is provided.”
 This information would help LEI issuers verify, at least on an annual basis, that the parent does not have an LEI unknown to the child.

 - “The absence of publication of the parent metadata and of relationships between child entities based on this parent metadata, would provide additional time to review, based on real cases, whether publication would harm the Global LEI System, including concerns that this lower quality data may affect the reputation of the Global LEI System and the adoption of the LEI.”